 - At least 50% of women have multiple yeast infections in their life.

 - Yeast infections are caused by the overgrowth of the fungus Candida.

-This is a very detailed and technical paper that may require a glass of wine to get through.
-That said, It's a very comprehensive explanation of the pathology of VVC.
+This is a very detailed technical paper may require a break (or three) to get through.
+That said, It's a very comprehensive explanation of the pathology of VVC, and we guarantee you’ll come out on the other side more informed.
 From: Clinical Microbiology Review, 2010.